orchestral/toolkit-docs/testbench/troubleshooting.md

 composer require --dev "laravel/legacy-factories:^1.0.4"
 ```

-Next you need to ensure `orchestra/testbench` uses the minimum version supporting `laravel/legacy-factories` to avoid issues on CI environment (if you're running tests on each version of Laravel or using `--prefer-lowest`).
+Next, you need to ensure `orchestra/testbench` uses the minimum version supporting `laravel/legacy-factories` to avoid issues on the CI environment (if you're running tests on each version of Laravel or using `--prefer-lowest`).

 | Laravel | Minimum Versions
 |:--------|:---------------